EddAmbrosio/Hello-World/README.md

 # Hello World
- First repository from Git and GitHub
+ First repository from Git and GitHub!

-repository criared during an in live class
+Repository created during a live class!